jacob-ebey/styled-components-ts/README.md

 ```

-Now we have all the typescript goodies for MyLabel like type checking and auto-complete for MyLabel.
+Now we have all the typescript goodies for MyImage like type checking and auto-complete.
 ```jsx
 import MyImage from './MyImage';